Charlene MacMillan, Arbitrator

 An Object Lesson in Labor-Management Relations

-a reminder that in labor relations it is not only the letter of the law which counts, but also willingness to operate in accord with its spirit.
+A reminder that in labor relations it is not only the letter of the law which counts, but also willingness to operate in accord with its spirit.

 The 7 Tests of Just Cause: Arbitral Standard or Labor-Management Tool?